cparedes/redbluemagenta.com/_posts/2010-09-11-living-like-a-college-student.markdown

 but the psychical burden of having to worry about debt is just not worth it, especially early on in one's career/academic life.
 Save your worries for other more important things, like your career or your school work.
-I take a lot of pride in the fact that I've bought everything that I own with my own money - I've actually worked to buy my things without having to sink myself into further debt.
+I take a lot of pride in the fact that I've bought nearly everything that I own with my own money - I've actually worked to buy my things without having to sink myself into further debt.